Developmental delays in preschoolers

 Early identification

 Speak to your family doctor or paediatrician if your child isn’t developing at the same rate as other children the same age or as outlined in their blue book.
-The blue book is a free personal health record of your child that provides valuable information about their health and development.
+The Blue Book is a free personal health record of your child that provides valuable information about their health and development.

 See the Developmental delay factsheet for more information.